matteomorreale/rubik-link-analyzer/README.md

 ## License

-This project is licensed under the **GPLv2 or later**.
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.
 Feel free to use and modify it under the terms of the license.

 ## Author